 Bow Only Option (Bighorn Sheep)--When applying, an applicant may declare a "bow only" option for bighorn sheep.
-Declaring the "bow only" option for bighorn sheep allows for a week extension of the season; however, all hunters with a "bow only" license are restricted to hunting with a bow only for the entire season.
-Available licenses will not be designated between regular or bow only.
+Declaring the "bow only" option for bighorn sheep allows for an additional week prior to the regular season; however, all hunters with a "bow only" license are restricted to hunting with a bow for the entire season.
+Available licenses will not be designated between "regular" or "bow only."
 Choosing the "bow only" option for bighorn sheep will not increase an applicant's odds of drawing a license.
 Applicants will be selected through a random lottery drawing and licenses will be issued based on choices appearing on the application.